christopherwaltham/UBC_PHYS_Python-crash-course/1. Learning Python/README.md

 ## Object Oriented Programming
-Object-oriented programming is a programming paradigm that makes it easy to bundle variables and functions into groups called objects.
-It makes it possible to think about blocks of code as physical objects that have certain properties and abilities.
+Object-oriented programming is a programming paradigm that makes it possible to bundle variables and functions into groups called objects.
+This makes it possible to think about blocks of code as physical objects that have properties and abilities.

-The primitive data structures available in Python (numbers, strings, lists, etc.) are designed to represent simple things like the size of something, the name of a song, and your favorite colors, respectively.
+The primitive data structures available in Python (numbers, strings, lists, etc.) are designed to represent simple things like the size of something, the name of a song, or your favorite colors.

 If we want to represent something more complex, we can use a class.
 Classes are used to create new user-defined data structures that contain arbitrary information about something.
 A class can for example store strings and integers corresponding to the name and age of a person.